janderie/Lab-Page/content/post/24-12-02-citation_cartels/index.md

 date: 2024-10-04
 ---

 We often think of the race to fish as the quintessential commons dilemma.
-So is the race to publish and generate citations according to a [recent article in Science](https://www.science.org/content/article/citation-cartels-help-some-mathematicians-and-their-universities-climb-rankings).
+So is the race to publish and generate citations according to a [recent article in Science](https://www.science.org/content/article/citation-cartels-help-some-mathematicians-and-their-universities-climb-rankings). {{< cta cta_text="See Article" cta_link="https://www.science.org/content/article/citation-cartels-help-some-mathematicians-and-their-universities-climb-rankings" cta_new_tab="true" >}}

 <!--more-->